 South Florida State Hospital is a privately managed 359-bed state psychiatric hospital.
 The hospital provides services to adults of all ages from many cultural backgrounds.
-The persons served (patients) in this facility have been committed for treatment pursuant to Florida's civil commitment statute, known as the Baker Act, or have a forensic commitment.
+The persons served (patients) in this facility have been committed for treatment due to risk of harm to self or others pursuant to Florida's civil commitment statute, known as the Baker Act, or have a forensic commitment.
 These persons served represent a broad spectrum of psychiatric disorders.
 The most frequent diagnoses are major thought and affective disorders, severe personality disorders (primarily borderline and antisocial), and substance use disorders.
 Psychology staff and interns are responsible for assessment, individual and group psychotherapy, behavioral planning, training of and consultation with direct care staff, as well as participation in the multidisciplinary treatment teams.